 Inverted when the Prize Vault rules were slightly changed to stop the clock while Rayburn/Farago described the chosen stunt- but this could also cause issues when, like in thisepisode, where they had to severely edit the end just to fit in the fee plugs because of the extra time when the clock was stopped (it doesn't even have logos, just the show logo over a blue background).

-Subverted, when the Master Puzzle format was introduced in January 1986 (which also altered the main game to reaching a goal of $2,000).
-As hinted at above, Farago's first few weeks actually used the Stunt format.
+Subverted with the introduction of the Master Puzzle format in January 1986 (which also altered the main game to reaching a goal of $2,000).
+As hinted at above, Farago's first few weeks used the Stunt format.

-It should be noted that Rayburn wasn't always a goofball — when time came for contestants to go for the big jackpots, he toned-down the joking just enough so that all present could concentrate on what was at stake; on Bank, Gene got semi-serious once the Bank Cards were tabulated.
+Gene wasn't always a goofball, of course — when time came for contestants to go for the big money, he toned down the joking just enough so that all present could concentrate on what was at stake.
+On this show, Gene got semi-serious once the Bank Cards were being tabulated.